 15 Gift Ideas for the Active Mom

 The Versa’s simple interface allows users to track their heart rate and sleep quality, while boasting 15 exercise modes.
-The sleek design of the watchface doesn’t look bulky, like most sport watches.
+The sleek design of the watch face doesn’t look bulky, like most sport watches.
+We included the Versa in our roundup of The Best Wearable Tech of 2019.

 A handy sack for gardening, foraging, and holding weekend sundries, the Barebones Gathering Bag has a removable waterproof liner, so cleaning it out after a day of heavy use is a breeze.
 Plus, it comes with steel pruners and a canvas sheath.